hanseaston/pandemic-produce-delivery-project/README.md

 ## Join us!

 Once you join our project and make your first contribution, we will list you as one of our [contributors](https://github.com/hanszhang00/Seattle-Produce-Delivery-in-Pandemic/graphs/contributors) and add your profile in our [README.md section](#Open-source-Team).
 I truly believe that working on an open-source project will make you a better programmer and communicator, and it will also give you something meaningful to talk about when you talk to a recruitor (if you are going to industry in the future)!

+I created this project in hope that the delivery service **_will not simply be limited to our Seattle neighborhood, but rather anywhere else in the world._** ♥️♥️♥️ Long before the idea of creating an open-source project even came to my mind, there were already kind-hearted people who were oferring such services to others in need in the neighborhood.
+So even without our online shop in place and out there ready to serve, you can do something for your community right now, regardless of where you are! 🎉❤️ With that said, I would **_really really encourge you to fork and utlize this project in however form you want.
+Feel free to use it and redesign it in your own language, for your own neighborhood.
+Let's keep spreading love during this challenging time. _**

 Whether it is because of your **passion for social good**, or your desire to **hone your web programming skills**, or simply to find an opportunity to **gain some experiences programming with others**, we would love to have you.